 For children’s book marketing – whether print or ebook marketing services – it’s almost always best to begin locally.
 People whose location connects to the author in some way nearly always have a heightened interest in a book.
 Reach out to bookstores, both chain and independent, and inquire about opportunities for events and signings.
-Most stores have a “local author” section, so ask about that as well, and offer autographed copies – always a nice touch.
+Many stores have a local author section, so ask about it as well, and offer autographed copies – always a nice touch.

-Schools are a logical target for children’s book.
-If you’re invited to be a guest speaker, develop a fun, interesting presentation that will keep children engaged and interested.
-Give away some copies to the school, and leave order forms for teachers and parents to order autographed copies.
-One of the best ways to get something – in this case, book sales – is to first give something, which is why giving away books can be so effective.
+Schools naturally present opportunities to market a children’s book.
+If you’re invited to be a guest speaker, develop a fun, interesting presentation that will keep children engaged.
+Give away copies to the school, and leave order forms for teachers and parents to order autographed copies.
+One of the best ways to motivate potential consumers – in this case, book buyers – is first to give something, which is why giving away books can be quite useful.

 Grandparents love to give gifts to their grandchildren, and nothing makes a better gift than a book.
 Senior centers and senior living facilities often hold events where books are displayed.
 Also, research local festivals and craft fairs that tend to attract older audiences.
 When parents are busy at work, it’s much more likely that grandparents have time to learn about and discover new children’s books.

 Book marketing events are essential, and thinking creatively can help you find the right ones.
 For example, does your book have a specific theme?
 Does it involve, for example, animals?
-Does it take place at specific locations?
-Think creatively and if you find a theme or regional tie-in, reach out to the appropriate contacts.
-It could be a zoo, ice cream shop, park, etc. And offer to hold an interactive event that involves children.
+Does it take place at particular locations?
+Leverage your themes and local tie-ins as you reach out to the appropriate contacts.
+It could be a zoo, ice cream shop, park, etc. Offer to hold an interactive event that involves children.
 Also, make sure to get pictures and even videos to post on your website and social media channels.

 When you’re asking the question – how to market my children’s book, libraries might not be your first thought.
 But they can help create exposure.
 Begin by giving copies to local libraries in your area.
-You also can offer to do a reading, educational session related to your book, or some type of interactive activity.
-Make sure you hand out bookmarks and business cards, as most libraries won’t let you sell books there.
+You also can offer to do a reading, educational session related to your book, or some interactive activity.
+Make sure you hand out bookmarks and business cards with your information because most libraries cannot allow you to sell books on-site.

-Anytime you’re doing anything public to promote your book, make sure you take pictures – or have someone do it for you.
-Images of you interacting with people, signing books, speaking, etc. Photos have many uses including websites and can be great to offer media.
-Photos draw people’s attention and a newspaper reporter might be more inclined to write about you or your event if a photo can be run with the story.
+Anytime you’re doing anything public to market your book, make sure you take pictures – or have someone do it for you.
+Images of you interacting with people, signing books, and speaking are all helpful.
+Photos have many uses, including websites, social media channels, and digital and regular press kits for media.
+Images draw people’s attention, and a journalist or blogger might be more inclined to write about you or your event based on a photo.